fraxxio/beFriendly/README.md

 ## About

-**beFriendly is a web application developed using React and Express**, aimed at facilitating meaningful connections between users.
-Individuals can select their nicknames and enter a matchmaking pool to be paired with other random user.
-After getting paired users are prompted by set of 10 random questions about personality that need to be answered in 2 min., after answering pair can engage in dialogue within a dedicated chat room, with their answers displayd right next to the chat window.
+**beFriendly is a web application developed using React and Express** aimed at facilitating meaningful connections between users.
+Individuals can select their nicknames and enter a matchmaking pool to be paired with other random users.
+After getting paired, users are prompted by a set of 10 random questions about personality that need to be answered in 2 minutes.
+After answering, pairs can engage in dialogue within a dedicated chat room, with their answers displayed right next to the chat window.

 ---